Brain Injury Breakthrough With Diabetes Drug?

 A drug used to reduce blood sugar levels in diabetes sufferers has been found to significantly decrease the effects of a traumatic brain injury, recent research reveals.

-The study, which was carried out jointly between leading Traumatic Brain Injury scientist, Professor Chaim Pick from the Israeli University of Tel Aviv and US scientist, Dr. Neil Grieg, discovered that animals used in the experiment, suffered severe impaired brain function when exposed to an explosion.
+The study, which was carried out jointly between leading Traumatic Brain Injury scientist, Professor Chaim Pick from the Israeli University of Tel Aviv and US scientist, Dr. Neil Grieg, discovered that animals used in the experiment, suffered severely impaired brain function when exposed to an explosion.

 Explosions, for example, those endured in a terrorist attack, cause TBIs (traumatic brain injuries) in individuals by initiating pressure in the brain causing the fluid inside to shake and cause permanent damage to the structure of the brain.